Grant Applications from The Methodist Church of Great Britain

 - Applications must include a copy of the latest District Advance Fund report to the Connexional Grants Committee as required under S.O.
 963(3), and a note about the Circuit Advance Fund (model trust fund) as at 31.8.2016, showing the value of this fund and the future commitments made against it.

 - Applications must be sent in hard copy and NOT by email.
 Please provide a postal address, email address and telephone number (this is often missing).
+A covering letter is expected to accompany your submission.

 - Please note there is no typical grant awarded; each application is considered on its own merits.